K-12 Educational Leadership, Ed.D.

 - Provide two letters of recommendation.
 Letters must attest to the applicant's ability to collaborate with colleagues and be successful as an educational leader.

-- Submit a letter of intent including a brief statement of the reason for pursuing the advanced educational leadership licensing, and a brief discussion about how the program can help the applicant reach personal and professional goals.
+- Submit a letter of intent describing the reason for pursuing the advanced educational leadership licensing, and about how the program can help the applicant reach personal and professional goals.

 - Provide a resume or curriculum vitae that includes: but it not limited to the areas listed below:

 - Education: Major(s), schools attended, degrees obtained and dates of attendance

 - Presentations made to organizations, groups and professional associations

 - Community Service: Name(s) of organizations, description of activities and positions held

 - International Students may have additional admission requirements.

 ED800 Ethical and Inclusive Leadership I - 3 credits 8 week blended course

 This two-part course will provide a comprehensive overview of leadership at the superintendent, district, principal, and teacher levels.
 In Part I, various models of leadership in K-12 private and public settings are examined.
 Analyses of leadership quadrants and strengths of individual leadership styles are completed.
 Academic writing and applied research skills are stressed.
 Guest presenters who are working in current roles of leadership supplement and enhance reading and writing assignments and activities.
 The value and impact of professional associations and the role of social media in leadership will be examined.
 An observation and analysis of a school board meeting is required.
 Standards and guidelines for all assignments are provided.

 ED802 Ethical and Inclusive Leadership II - 3 Credits 8 week blended course